MicrosoftDocs/msix-docs/msix-src/app-installer/app-installer-api-issues.md

 ms.custom: 19H1
 ---

-# App installer file API issues
+# App Installer file API issues

-## JavaScript support for app installer file APIs
+## JavaScript support for App Installer file APIs

 The [PackageManager](/uwp/api/windows.management.deployment.packagemanager) and [Package](/uwp/api/windows.applicationmodel.package) classes in the Windows SDK provide methods you can use to add or modify packages via App Installer files or to retrieve information about apps with an App Installer association.
 For more information, see [Related documentation](app-installer-documentation.md).